rfc's entry-level farm internship program

 Before you start your application, please read the Student Intern Handbook.
 Here you will find a complete program description, including all requirements, policies, and expectations.

 After you’ve read through the Student Intern Handbook, click on the apply link at the top of the page to be sent to our application form.
+Early application period runs from November through January 15.
+Late application period runs from January 15 through March 15 and includes a $20 application fee.

 Once we receive your application, Rogue Farm Corps staff will call or email you to complete your intake interview.
 If your application is approved, our network of host farmers will review all program applications and set up interviews with potential candidates for placement on their farm.
-Each host farmer will make the final placement decisions for his or her farm.
+Each host farmer will make final placement decisions for his or her farm.
 You may contact Rogue Farm Corps’ Education Director or Chapter Coordinators to discuss the status of your application at any time.